www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

    > **Note**: The command command executes asynchronously (as determined by the --nowait parameter), so it might take a few minutes before the resource groups are removed.

+   > **Note**: You might have to rerun the command if the resources are not deleted after the first run.

 1. Close the **Cloud Shell** prompt at the bottom of the portal.

 > **Result**: In this exercise, you removed the resources used in this lab.